52 Big Ideas for Bristol

 - increase local awareness of careers in the construction and built environment sector

 Building Plymouth was set up as a ‘call to action’ to overcome the skills shortages facing the local construction and built environment sector.

 Thanks to the investment by 25 project sponsors, Plymouth City Council has been able to invest in a dedicated Skills Co-ordinator to drive forward the ambitious plans for Building Plymouth.

 The current Project Sponsors are AECOM, CITB, City College Plymouth, Constructing Excellence, Gilpin Demolition, Kier, Midas, mi-space, Millfields Trust, Morgan Sindall, National Careers Service, Plymouth City Council, Plymouth Community Homes, Plymouth Construction Training Group, Redrow, Ryearch, Skills Group, South Devon College, Stride Treglown, SWH Group, TClarke, TruVision VR, Ward Williams Associates, Willmott Dixon and YGS Landscapes.

 Contact: Dave Bayliss

 Creative Cardiff is a network which connects people working in any creative organisation, business or job in the Cardiff region.
-By encouraging people to work together, the maximising the creative potential of the city.
+They encourage people to work together and maximise the city’s creative potential.

-During their first year, Creative Cardiff offered a programme of 52 Things made with and for the city’s creative community.
+During their first year, Creative Cardiff offered a programme of ’52 Things’ for the city’s creative community.
 That’s one thing each week to inspire, inform and engage those working in Cardiff’s creative economy.

-The network aims to bring together people from across the full breadth of the city’s creative economy – from dancers and marketing professionals to architects and app developers.
-By collaborating and sharing ideas, they want to encourage more innovation and creativity in our city.
+The network aims to bring together everybody from the city’s creative economy, from dancers and marketers, to architects and app developers.
+By collaborating and sharing ideas, they want to encourage more innovation and creativity.